-Problem-solvers focused on the New York and the wider metropolitan area are preferred but in these remote times, we will consider applicants from around the country.
+Problem-solvers focused on New York and the wider metropolitan area are preferred but in these remote times, we will consider applicants from around the country.

 When Are the Key Dates and Deadlines and Times?

 Who Should Apply to the EGF Accelerator Fellows Program?

-The purpose of the program is to cultivate a cohort of dynamic individuals -- including BIPOC, those with limited access to financial capital, undocumented people, and those from traditionally marginalized communities -- who have new ideas and innovative approaches to addressing educational inequity in New York City and beyond.
+The purpose of the program is to cultivate a cohort of dynamic individuals - including BIPOC, those with limited access to financial capital, and those from traditionally marginalized communities -- who are taking their first step toward launching a nonprofit or are taking a new leadership role in their existing nonprofit.
 No previous experience working in the nonprofit sector required.
 Preference will be given to those aged 24 and above, those who have completed their formal schooling, those who have a 501c3 or fiscal sponsor, and whose lived experience informs their thoughts and ideas around change.

 If I’m accepted into the program, what will I receive?

 Each Fellow will receive $2,500 stipend and a $5,000 grant for your organization.
-Program components include expert mentoring, a powerful curriculum, dynamic speakers, workshops, leadership opportunities, an experienced mentor, and an ongoing sounding board of smart, thoughtful, colleagues dedicated helping each person enhance their assets, build their confidence while growing their network of friends, advisors, and supporters.
-You will also get $7,500 and some swag.
+Program components include expert mentoring, a powerful curriculum, access to dynamic speakers, workshops, leadership opportunities, and an ongoing sounding board of smart, thoughtful, colleagues dedicated to helping each person enhance their assets, build their confidence while growing their network of friends, advisors, and supporters.

 If I’m accepted into the Fellows program, what will I be expected to do?

-Do the pre-reading (about a two hours a week.)
-Attend every workshop (two hours per week) and meeting with your cohort (two hours on alternate weeks) and mentor (one hour 8 times during the program.)
+Do the pre-reading (about two hours a week.)
+Attend every workshop (two hours every other week) and meet with your cohort (two hours on alternate weeks) and mentor (one hour 8 times during the program.)
 100 percent attendance is expected and required.
-Participate whole-heartedly, thoughtfully and with respect for the other Fellows (with camera and microphone on.)
+Participate whole-heartedly, thoughtfully, and with respect for the other Fellows (with camera and microphone on.)
 Answer surveys promptly with a mindset of improving the program for the next class of Fellows.
-Strive to be mentally flexible, take chances and be kind.
+Strive to be mentally flexible, take chances, and above all, be kind.

 If I become an EGF Accelerator Fellow and start a nonprofit, will it be housed in the EGF Accelerator?